Norfolk, Connecticut

 Norfolk (NOR-f Ōk) is a town in Litchfield County, Connecticut, United States.
 The population was 1,588 at the 2020 census.
+The town is part of the Northwest Hills Planning Region.
 The urban center of the town is the Norfolk census-designated place, with a population of 553 at the 2010 census.

-Norfolk is perhaps best known as the site of the Yale Summer School of Music—Norfolk Chamber Music Festival, which hosts an annual chamber music concert series in "the Music Shed", a performance hall located on the Ellen Battell Stoeckel estate to the west of the village green.
-Norfolk has important examples of regional architecture, notably the Village Hall (now Infinity Hall, a shingled 1880s Arts-and-Crafts confection, with an opera house upstairs and storefronts at street level); the Norfolk Library (a shingle-style structure, designed by George Keller, c.
+Norfolk is the home of the Norfolk Chamber Music Festival, an annual chamber music concert series hosted by the Yale School of Music.
+The festival takes place in the Music Shed, a performance hall located on the Ellen Battell Stoeckel estate to the west of the village green.

+Norfolk has important examples of regional architecture, including the Village Hall (now Infinity Hall, a shingled 1880s Arts-and-Crafts confection, with an opera house upstairs and storefronts at street level); the Norfolk Library (a shingle-style structure, designed by George Keller, c.
 1888/1889); and over thirty buildings, in a wide variety of styles, designed by Alfredo S. G. Taylor (of the New York firm Taylor & Levi) in the four decades before the Second World War.

 History

 Norfolk incorporated as a town in 1758.
-The town was named after Norfolk in England.
+Although the town was named after Norfolk in England, the name of the town may be pronounced various ways by residents.

 The Norfolk Historic District includes the historic center of the village of Norfolk.